Vagrancy (biology): Mammals

-In mammals, vagrancy has been recorded for bats, pinniped seals, whales, manatees, belugas, cougars, and more.
+In mammals, vagrancy has been recorded for bats, pinnipeds (seals), beluga whales, manatees, cougars, and more.
+Migrating bats may be blown off course during unfavorable winds or extreme weather events.
+Nomadic Antarctic and sub-Antarctic seal species have been observed in temperate islands in the South Atlantic Ocean.
+Leopard Seals which breed on Antarctic ice banks have been seen as north as Gough Island and Tristan da Cunha.
+Male beluga whales, which breed in the Arctic circle, may turn up as vagrant groups in sub-Arctic waters, with one sole vagrant reported further south off the shore of Baja California, Mexico.
+Manatee vagrants from small, localized Puerto Rican populations have been observed on several occasions in the U.S. Virgin Islands.
+Manatees are known to travel long distances to repeat locations, suggesting preference for particular foraging sites.
+Rarer examples come from individuals traveling from Florida to the northeastern United States.
+One manatee, named "Chessie," made repeated northward journeys for several summers, possibly indicating destination-directed vagrancy.
+More examples of transoceanic vagrancy have occurred in small-bodied mammals.
+At least one instance of mole, shrew, monkey, civet, lemur, and rat vagrants have been demonstrated relocating to new continents via vegetation mats or uprooted tree rafts.
+Relocation this way, while rare, is possible when individuals lower metabolic activity, allowing them to survive harsh maritime conditions with little food or water.

 Reptiles

 Vagrancy has been recorded for sea turtles, snakes (e.g. Pelamis platura), crocodilians, and probably also occurs in lizards.
 It therefore seems to be a fairly widespread phenomenon in reptiles.
 Saltwater crocodiles are especially prone to vagrancy, with individuals occasionally being recorded in odd places including Fiji, Iwo Jima, and even the Sea of Japan.

 Plants

 The term vagrant is also used of plants (e.g. Gleason and Cronquist, 1991), to refer to a plant that is growing far away from its species' usual range (especially north of its range) with the connotation of being a temporary population.
 In the context of lichens, a vagrant form or species occurs unattached to a substrate ("loose"), not necessarily outside its range.

 Another definition (de Lange & Molloy, 1995) defined vagrant species in New Zealand flora – although could also be applied for any given region.
 Their definition was, "taxa whose presence within the New Zealand botanical region is naturally transitory... those which have failed to establish themselves significantly beyond their point of introduction through reproductive failure or for quite specific ecological reasons.".
 One example was the presence of Atriplex cinerea in New Zealand.